What Is Reiki

 A typical Reiki session is a gentle, peaceful, and deeply relaxing experience.
 The recipient lies fully clothed on a massage table in a quiet and comfortable environment.
 The healer will then place their hands lightly on or just above a series of specific positions on the body, including the head, torso, and limbs, holding each position for several minutes.
 There is no massage or physical manipulation involved.
 Common sensations reported by clients include warmth, tingling, coolness, or a gentle pulsing where the practitioner’s hands are placed.
 It is also common to see colors, experience emotional releases, or simply drift into a deep, meditative state.
 The energy works regardless of what is felt.

-Major Reiki Systems and Modalities
+Reiki Systems and Other Healing Modalities

 Reported Benefits of Reiki